Some of the most common surgeries done in the U.S. are listed below.

 (angina) and coronary artery disease.
 Coronary artery disease means you have plaque in

 your arteries.
-During the surgery, the healthcare provider creates a bypass by grafting
+During the surgery, the surgeon creates a bypass by grafting a healthy

-a piece of a vein above and below the blocked area of a coronary artery.
-This lets
+blood vessel above and below the blocked area of a coronary artery.
+This lets blood

 Debridement of wound, burn, or infection.
 Debridement involves removing foreign material from a wound or burn.
 Or it may involve